JahnelGroup/challenges/todo-list/README.md

 * The app does not need to be [cross browser compatible](https://medium.com/@sarahelson81/what-is-cross-browser-compatibility-and-why-we-need-it-b41423c3501a)
 * The app does not need to be [responsive](https://medium.com/swlh/everything-you-need-to-know-about-responsive-web-design-54c2059a7e99)
 * You do not need to use a [JavaScript Framework](https://raygun.com/blog/popular-javascript-frameworks/) but can if you want
+* You are not expected to have any kind of test coverage in this phase

 ## Phase 2 (Minimum Viable Product)